pgjones/sql-tstring/README.rst

 be identifiers that identify variables (in the above example in the locals()) e.g. ``{a - 1}`` is not valid.

-SQL-String will convert parameters to SQL placeholders where appropriate.
-In other locations SQL-String will allow pre defined column or table names to be used,
+SQL-tString will convert parameters to SQL placeholders where appropriate.
+In other locations SQL-tString will allow pre defined column or table names to be used,

 .. code-block:: python

-    from sql_string import sql, sql_context
+    from sql_tstring import sql, sql_context

     col = "a"
     table = "tbl"